thesyntheticcoral/SynCoral_Protocols/Culturing/Cell_Isolation_Protocol.md

 - Add 10 gal of distilled water to carboy (with salt)
 - Shake Carboy with salt and distilled water thoroughly
 	- NOTE: salt needs to be dissolved before use
+	- NOTE: can use a (clean) aquarium pump to help dissolve salt

 **How to make CaMg free seawater**
 Lewinski Lab calcium-magnesium free artificial seawater mixture: